hankbao/libreboot/docs/gnulinux/encrypted_parabola.md

-You can also be flexible here, for example you can specify a /boot, a /, a /home, a /var, a /usr, etc. For example, if you will be running a web/mail server then you want /var in its own partition (so that if it fills up with logs, it won\'t crash your system).
+You can also be flexible here, for example you can specify a /boot, a /, a /home, a /var, a /usr, etc. For example, if you will be running a web/mail server then you want /var in its own partition (so that if it fills up with logs, it won't crash your system).
 For a home/laptop system (typical use case), a root and a swap will do (really).

 Verify that the logical volumes were created, using the following